deponian/logalize/readme.md

       # . . .
 ```

-`themes` is the place where you apply colors and style to log formats, patterns and word groups you defined earlier.
+`themes` is the place where you apply colors and style to log formats, patterns and word groups you defined earlier (or to the built-in ones).
 Every capture group can be colorized using `fg`, `bg` and `style` fields.

 `fg` and `bg` are foreground and background colors correspondingly.
 They can be a hex value like `#ff0000` or a number between 0 and 255 for ANSI colors.